Beatrice Lorenzin: Minister of Health

 She was re-elected deputy in the 2013 general election; the elections resulted in a hung parliament, and no political coalitions had a majority of seats to govern alone.
 So the two main parties, the centre-left Democratic Party, the centre-right People of Freedom, supported by the centrist Civic Choice, established a Grand coalition government, led by the vice secretary of the PD, Enrico Letta.

 On 28 April 2013 Lorenzin was appointed Minister of Health in the grand coalition cabinet.
 Lorenzin succeeded Renato Balduzzi, an independent, who served in the technocratic government of Mario Monti.

 In May 2013 as Minister of Health she approved the decision to start testing the Stamina therapy, a controversial alternative "medical treatment" invented by Italian former professor of psychology.
 In that period rose up an intense pressure from the media and an increasingly insistent pro-Stamina street demonstrations; while the Italian and international scientific community contested the government's decision.
 However the tests ended in October 2014.

 In November 2013, Lorenzin and other People of Freedom ministers, known as "doves", who were strong supporters of Letta's government, refused to join the new Forza Italia (FI), founded upon the dissolution of the PdL by Berlusconi.
 All five PdL ministers, three under-secretaries, 30 senators and 27 deputies immediately joined a new party called New Centre-Right, led by the Interior Minister Angelino Alfano.

 On 13 February 2014, following tensions with his rival and new Secretary of the Democratic Party, Matteo Renzi, Letta announced he would resign as Prime Minister the following day.
 On 22 February Renzi was sworn in as Prime Minister and Lorenzin was confirmed as Health Minister.

-In May 2014 Lorenzin run for the European Parliament in Central Italy, gained merely 33,437 votes and therefore was not elected.
+In May 2014 Lorenzin ran for the European Parliament in Central Italy, gained merely 33,437 votes and therefore was not elected.